sayLISA/n-festival/README.md

 Where the app meets the courses:

 ###Web App From Scratch
-* Object oriented programming, we structured files in different modules and used programmed following the OOP way.
+* Object oriented programming, we structured files in different modules and used programmed following the OOP way
-* We got data from an wordpress API, combined data we needed, filtered data on time and showed the data in the app.
+* We got data from an wordpress API, combined data we needed, filtered data on time and showed the data in the app
 * Templating

 ###CSS To The Rescue
 * Semantic CSS
+* CSS fallbacks for viewheight, viewwidth etc.
-* PE, site is still available and working without css, we online hide things with javascript.
+* PE, site is still available and working without css, we online hide things with javascript
 * Flexbox
 * Prefixes for all browsers

 ###Browser Technologies
+* Semantic HTML
+* CSS fallbacks for viewheight, viewwidth etc.
 * Progressive Enhanchement, feature detects for geolocation, localstorage, helpers for addEventListeners.
+* Everything is accessible through the tab key
-* Core functionalities are still available for people without javascript, css and other disabilities because of the node server.
+* Core functionalities are still available for people without javascript, css and other disabilities because of the node server
 * Enhanchement for people with fancy browsers: animations, google maps, geolocation.

 ###Performance Matters